-It can be tough to know how many CFM you need in an air compressor to operate your air tools.
-Too little CFM and you won’t be able to run your tools continuously—or at all—and too much could mean you’ve overspent on your air compressor.
+It can be tough to know how many CFM you need in an air compressor to operate your air tools most effectively.
+Too little CFM and you won’t be able to run your tools continuously—or at all!—and too much CFM could mean you’ve overspent on your air compressor.

 To help you find the compressor that’s right for you, we’ve developed this helpful air tool consumption chart.
-But before we get into the CFM consumption chart, let’s talk a little bit about why CFM matters to you…
+But before we get into the CFM consumption chart, let’s talk about why CFM matters to you…

 Pneumatic Tool CFM Requirements

 Every pneumatic tool is rated for CFM, or “Cubic Feet Per Minute,” and the same goes for air compressors.
 CFM represents the volume of air produced by your air compressor or required by your air tool.

 Your tools’ CFM requirements give you an idea of what you need your air compressor to do, but it’s not enough to simply match the air tool’s rating and the compressor’s rating 1:1.
 In this article, we’re going to help you better understand how many CFM you need to run your air tools most effectively.